Ke'Bryan Hayes Player Props: Pirates vs. Mariners

 Ke'Bryan Hayes At The Plate

-- Hayes is hitting .232 with 12 doubles, three triples, a home run and 15 walks.
+- Hayes is hitting .231 with 12 doubles, three triples, two home runs and 15 walks.

-- In 63.0% of his 46 games this season, Hayes has picked up at least one hit.
-He's also had 12 multi-hit games.
+- Hayes has picked up a hit in 63.8% of his 47 games this year, with multiple hits in 25.5% of them.

-- He has hit a home run in one of 46 games, and in 0.5% of his plate appearances.
+- He has homered in two of 47 games played this year, and in 1% of his plate appearances.

-- Hayes has picked up an RBI in 19.6% of his games this year, with two or more RBI in 8.7% of his games.
-He has also driven in three or more runs in three contests.
+- Hayes has had at least one RBI in 21.3% of his games this season (10 of 47), with more than one RBI four times (8.5%).
+He has also been responsible for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.